Lose Your Medicare Appeal at Reconsideration? Don’t Throw in the Towel Just Yet — Consider the Consequences and Your Options.

 You’ve got to be kidding. . . more Medicare audits on the way?

-(March 11, 2010): According to the White House, President Obama has announced that he intends to back bipartisan plans to stamp out waste in government-run medical programs for the elderly and needy.
+(March 11, 2010): Medicare audits can be extraordinarily stressful for your organization.
+Are your documentation practices compliant?
+If not, you should take immediate steps to address any deficient practices you might have.
+New Medicare audits are on the way!
+According to the White House, President Obama has announced that he intends to back bipartisan plans to stamp out waste in government-run medical programs for the elderly and needy.
 The White House said the new effort to root out improper payments in the Medicare and Medicaid programs could double taxpayer savings over the next three years to at least $2 billion.
-"We cannot afford nor should we tolerate this waste of taxpayer dollars," the White House said.
-The government believes that approximately $54 billion was lost through improper Medicare and Medicaid payments in 2009.
-Medicare is the government-run program ...
+I. The White ...

 ALJ Appeal